 - A mental health exam must be passed showing the patient is capable of adopting the necessary lifestyle changes associated with losing the appropriate weight.

 - Provide documentation that you have tried and failed using weight on your own.

 Complete a medically-supervised program for weight loss for six months (showing proof you have attempted to lose weight within the past 12 months before surgery).

 Ultimately some individuals may not qualify for weight loss surgery through Medicaid.
-These individuals include those with malignant cancer, those with long-term use of steroids, those with chronic pancreatitis, inflammatory bowel disease or who are pregnant or those enduring psychological treatment that could interfere with their new lifestyle.
+These individuals include those with cancer, those with long-term use of steroids, those with chronic pancreatitis, inflammatory bowel disease or who are pregnant or those enduring psychological treatment that could interfere with their new lifestyle.

 Bariatric Surgeries that Medicaid Will Cover

-When a patient meets the criteria mentioned above, Medicaid will pay for gastric bypass, Lap gastric bands including Lap Band and Realize Band and gastric sleeve surgery.
+When a patient meets the criteria mentioned above, Medicaid will pay for gastric bypass, Lap gastric bands including Lap-Band and Realize Band and gastric sleeve surgery.

 Other Things to Consider

-In order to be covered by Medicaid for your surgery, you must have your weight loss surgery procedure performed at a Center for Excellence (unlike Medicare who recently changed their requirements).
+To be covered by Medicaid for your surgery, you must have your weight loss surgery procedure performed at a Center for Excellence (unlike Medicare who recently changed their requirements).
 These facilities have a level of excellence established that make them successful at administering these life-changing procedures.
 Medicaid requires that you use one of these centers to guarantee the best treatment.